Conference Registration Procedures

 Online Registration Portal

 Star Island provides an online portal in which individuals can register for a conference, pay room and board deposit and pay conference programming fees.
 This information feeds directly into our database.
-Conference Registrars will have access to our database system and should reference the Star Island Raiser’s Edge for Registrars Manual.
+Conference Registrars will have access to our database system and should reference the Star Island Raiser’s Edge for Registrars Manual for instructional use.

 For those who do not want to register online, paper forms are available on the website or by calling the Star Island Corporation office.
-SIC will process all paper registrations and they will be available in the database.
+SIC will process all paper registrations by manually entering into the database.

 Before Accepting Registrations

 - Get conference speakers/staff list (to make sure that they all register)

 - Follow up on questions from registrants or unclear information on their registration (Arrival/Departure Time and Boats/MMRF/Discount Eligibility).